-In case of any grievance related to sexual harassment on the campus students can directly write a letter addressed to Presiding Officer Internal Complaint Committee Chowgule College.
-For further details refer to college policy on prevention prohibition and redressal of sexual harassment at workplace.

-Students can also send an email to presiding officericc@chowgule.ac.in
+Incase of any grievance related to sexual harassment on the campus students can directly write a letter addressed to Presiding Officer, Internal Complaint Committee, Chowgule College.
+For narassment at workplace.
+Students can also send an email to icc@ch owgules.ac.in Students can also send an email to icc@ch owgules.ac.in Students can also send an email to icc@chowgules.ac.in .